Salina Yoga Fest

 11:15 am Tai Chi - Leslie Hargis

 Tai Chi Chuan is a 2,000-year-old form of exercise.
 Studies of people who practice Tai Chi indicate that it reduces blood pressure, anxiety and depression, boosts the immune system, builds bone mass and improves chronic pain, mobility, balance and coordination.
 It also can be used as a spiritual discipline or moving meditation.
-Because it is not aerobic, it is an excellent class for older adults or those with health challenges, though everyone can benefit from Tai Chi.
+Tai chi emphasizes abdominal breathing and involves your mind in conditioning your body.

 Wind down the festival with this beautiful and cooling practice to achieve the perfect balance.
 Begin with fluid & meditative movement to increase breath and body awareness.
 Yin Yoga is the practice of effort through stillness, which may sometimes be challenging.
 Yin targets the deeper tissues, joints and bones, rather than superficial muscles.
 Think of it as a deep stretch for the body and mind.
 You will leave feeling rejuvenated.